jsa-research/limbus-buildgen/README.md

     // The following options are required:
     // Specifies the type of project to build, can be either 'application', 'dynamic-library' or 'static-library'.
     type: 'application',
-    // Specifies the target host, i.e. the desired platform that the makefile should compile with.
+    // Specifies the target host, i.e. the desired OS & compiler that the makefile should compile with.
     host: 'darwin-clang',
     // Specifies a list of source files.
     files: [